 Anything can be addictive.
-Weed has no addictive properties chemically, but people can become addicted to using marijuana if they develop an unhealthy dependency on it.
+Weed has no addictive properties chemically, but people can become addicted to using cannabis if they develop an unhealthy dependency on it.
 Just like alcohol, it can be enjoyed in moderation but can also lead to overuse for certain people.

 The main characteristic of an addiction is when the substance begins to interfere with your life and responsibilities.
-Assuming you are a put-together human, you can explain that you use marijuana the way most Americans drink alcohol.
+Assuming you are a put-together human, you can explain that you use cannabis the way most Americans drink alcohol.
 A nice beer at the end of a long day is no different than a joint before you go to bed.

 No matter how it goes, remember you are a competent adult that can make your own decisions about your body and what you put into it.
 Don’t let your crotchety uncle or your vapid cousin make you feel ashamed of your choices just because they are uneducated on the subject.